clean-code-craft-tcq-1/test-for-analytics-virendrasjhala/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-1. Access to the csv file (admin rights)
+2. Access to the csv file (admin rights)
-1. waiting time to access the file (time bound).
+3. waiting time to access the file (time bound).
+4. Notification triggered by notifier once the report is available or not.

 (add more if needed)